Each film-coated tablet contains 50 mg of pinaverium bromide.

 In preparation for a barium enema, the dosage is 2 tablets twice a day, for the 3 days before the examination.

-Method of Administration: The tablets must be swallowed without being chewed or sucked, with a glass of water in the middle of a meal in order to avoid contact of Pinaverium with the esophageal mucosa (risk of esophageal lesion, see Adverse Reactions).
+Method of administration: The tablet must be swallowed without being chewed or sucked, with a glass of water in the middle of a meal in order to avoid contact of pinaverium with oesophageal mucosa (risk of oesophageal lesion, see Adverse Reactions).

-Overdose may lead to gastrointestinal complaints, such as flatulence and diarrhea.
+Overdose may lead to gastrointestinal complaints, such as flatulence and diarrhoea.
 No specific antidote is known; symptomatic treatment is recommended.

-Because of a risk of esophageal lesion, instructions on the method of administration should be carefully adhered to.
-Patients with pre-existing esophageal lesion and/or hiatus hernia should pay special attention to the correct application of Pinaverium bromide (Eldicet).
+Because of a risk of oesophageal lesion, instructions on the methods of administration should be carefully adhered to.
+Patients with pre-existing oesophageal lesion and/or hiatus hernia should pay special attention to correct application of Dicetel.

-The safety and efficacy of Pinaverium bromide (Eldicet) have not sufficiently been established in children and experience is limited.
-Therefore, Pinaverium bromide (Eldicet) is not recommended for use in children.
+The safety and efficacy of Dicetel have not sufficiently been established in children and experience is limited.
+Therefore, Dicetel is not recommended for use in children.

-Animal studies are insufficient with respect to effects on pregnancy or embryonal/fetal development or parturition or postnatal development.
+Animal studies are insufficient with respect to effects on pregnancy or embryonal/foetal development or parturition (giving birth) or postnatal (following birth) development.
 The potential risk for humans is unknown.
-Pinaverium bromide (Eldicet) should not be used during pregnancy unless clearly necessary.
+Dicetel should not be used during pregnancy unless clearly necessary.

 Furthermore, the presence of bromine should be taken into account.
-Administration of Pinaverium bromide at the end of pregnancy can affect the new-born neurologically (hypotony, sedation).
+Administration of pinaverium bromide at the end of pregnancy can affect the new-born neurologically (hypotony (decreased muscle tone), sedation (sleepiness)).

-There is insufficient information on the excretion of Pinaverium bromide (Eldicet) in human or animal breast milk.
-Physico-chemical and available pharmacodynamic/toxicological data on Pinaverium bromide (Eldicet) point to excretion in breast milk and a risk to the suckling child cannot be excluded.
-Pinaverium bromide (Eldicet) should not be used during breast-feeding.
+There is insufficient information on the excretion of Dicetel in human or animal breast milk.
+Physico-chemical and available pharmacodynamic/toxicological data on Dicetel point to excretions in breast milk and a risk to the suckling child cannot be excluded.
+Dicetel should not be used during breast-feeding.

-The following adverse reactions have been reported spontaneously during post- marketing use.
-A precise frequency cannot be estimated from available data (not known).
+The following adverse reactions have been reported spontaneously during post-marketing use.
+A precise frequency can not be estimated form available data (not known).